 There was a time, early in our homeschooling days, when I spent a lot of money, far too much money, on homeschooling.
 I was am was am such a curriculum junkie.
-Just today, I pulled some items off the bookcase that I bought probably 4 years ago and never used.
-Now Ben has outgrown them and I will sell them for 1/2 the price I paid.
+Just today, I pulled some items off the bookcase that I bought probably 5 years ago and never used.
+Now Ben no longer can use them, and I will likely sell them for 1/2 the price I paid.
 This is not cost-effective.
+Learning how to homeschool on the cheap became a must for me.

 I’ve gotten better over the years.
-When I quit working full-time as an RN a couple of years ago, the homeschool budget went from “whatever I wanted to spend” (usually in excess of $2000/yr), to “only what I absolutely need to spend” (more like about $250/yr).
-Thanks to the Schoolhouse Review Crew and other review opportunities, I still get my curriculum junkie fix, but it’s not so expensive any more.
+When I quit working full-time as an RN, the homeschool budget went from “whatever I wanted to spend” (usually in excess of $2000/yr), to “only what I absolutely need to spend” (more like about $250/yr).
+Thanks to review opportunities, I still get my curriculum junkie fix, but it’s not so expensive any more.

-Apart from starting a blog, working to get a following, and then applying to the Crew, there are other ways I have discovered to save money when homeschooling.
-In fact, although I was spending a lot of money every year, there are still many resources I was frequently using that were free or cheap.
+Over my many years of homeschooling, I have discovered ways to save money when homeschooling.
+In fact, even during those years when I was spending a lot of money, there were still many resources I was frequently using that were free or low cost.
 I don’t know what I was thinking and if I could change my past wasted spending in this arena, I would.
 But I can’t.
-So instead of lamenting my lack of stewardship, I will share with you some ways of Homeschooling on the Cheap.
+So instead of lamenting my lack of stewardship, I will share with you what I’ve learned about how to homeschool on the cheap.

 Even with one child, using unit studies saves money.
 But if you have several students, you can really save money.
-Whether you purchase a reasonably priced unit study from a company ( Unit Studies by Amanda Bennett are my favorite), or create them yourself, teaching all of you students from the same material is far cheaper than buying separate curriculum for each subject and grade.
+Whether you purchase a reasonably priced unit study from a company (our favorites come from Unit Studies by Amanda Bennett, or create them yourself, teaching all of you students from the same material is far cheaper than buying separate curriculum for each subject and grade.

 Utilize Your Local Library